Ayush-Poddar-2003/Web-Development/7_ExpressJs/06_CORS.md

 }

 export default App

-// localhost:8000 stores {'name':"ayush", "age":21}
 ```

 But on clicking button -> Error
 ![alt text](image-16.png)

----
 ## <center> CORS?
 Cross origin resource sharing.
-A security feature in browser that prevents different requests from different origins unless explicitly allowed by the browser.
+A security feature in browser that prevents different requests from different origins unless explicitly allowed by the server.
 cors is also a middle ware.

 `npm i cors`